In meditation, we’re not trying to GET anywhere,

 772.333.9555 Eastern Time Zone

-Disclaimer: Results are individual experiences and vary from person to person.
-Lynn Ahearn and Soulful Living Coaching shall have neither responsibility nor liability to any person with any loss or damage caused or alleged to have been caused, directly or indirectly, by any participant's use of the meditations posted on this website or information offered through her coaching or in her programs.
+Disclaimer: Results cannot be guaranteed and vary from person to person, moreover, results from individual testimonials are for reference only and your own personal experience may differ from those shown on this site.
+Lynn Ahearn and Soulfuliving Coaching shall have neither responsibility nor liability to any person with any loss or damage caused or alleged to have been caused, directly or indirectly, by any participant's use of the meditations posted on this website or information offered through her coaching or in her programs.
 All content is shared as educational information and is not intended to be construed as medical advice.
 Techniques mentioned are not intended to diagnose, treat, cure, heal or prevent any disease.

 Please do not operate any vehicles, equipment, or machinery or participate in any activity that requires your focus or attention, while meditating.